On a class of random walks with reinforced memory: The (strongly) reinforced Elephant Random Walk

-\begin{proof} The proofs are essentially consequences of results in~\cite{Ja}, but the calculations are a bit involved.
+Of course, the last display may be strengthened to an equality in law of processes (in $n$).
+With this correspondence at hand, we are in position to prove Theorem~\ref{thm:ERW1}. \begin{proof}[Proof of Theorem~\ref{thm:ERW1}] The proofs are essentially consequences of results in~\cite{Ja}, but the calculations are a bit involved.
 First, we find that the eigenvalues of the mean replacement matrix~\eqref{eq:mrepm1} are given by $\lambda_1=bp+1$, $\lambda_2=(b+1)p$, and $\lambda_3=0$.
 Corresponding right eigenvectors with $L^1$-norm equal to one are

-where we write $'$ for the transpose.
-(Our vectors are always column vectors.)
-A corresponding dual basis of left eigenvectors $u_1,u_2,u_3$ (i.e., $u'_i\cdot v_j=\delta_{ij}$) is given by